cangozpi/ROS2-Forklift-Simulation/README.md

     This both cleans the previous build files if they exist and build the ROS package from scratch.
       ```bash
+      # For the first time you need to build first
+      make build
+      # --
+      # Afterwards you can use clean_build to build from scratch
       make clean_build
       ```